-- Provide independent advice and guidance to years 7 to 11, giving access to impartial information regarding option and alternate education focussed on the needs of the cohort.
-This includes qualification options, career choices, pathways and similar. - All students to receive one, one to one career interviews offered by a qualified careers advisor between years 9 and 11.
-This advice is impartial and will enable the student to develop an action plan for progression.
+• Provide independent advice and guidance to years 7 to 13, giving access to impartial information regarding option and alternate education focussed on the needs of the cohort.
+This includes qualification options, career choices, pathways and similar.

-- Students will learn a progressive careers curriculum focussed on competencies devolved from the CDI framework which enable students to explore the following: - Developing yourself through careers, employability, and enterprise education. - Learning about careers and the world of work. - Developing your career management, employability, and enterprise skills. - Provision and information of opportunities for work experience, traineeships and apprenticeships based on individual interests in the process of promoting the understanding and the experiences of the world of work. - Access to the Careers Portal and Unifrog, a school-based platform for promoting and teaching careers education.
+- All students to receive two, one to one career interviews offered by a qualified careers advisor between years 9 and 13.
+This advice is impartial and will enable the student to develop an action plan for progression. - Students will learn a progressive careers curriculum focussed on competencies devolved from the CDI framework which enable students to explore the following: - Developing yourself through careers, employability, and enterprise education. - Learning about careers and the world of work. - Developing your career management, employability, and enterprise skills. - Where the academy has 6th form students, they will be offered one to one guidance to support applications to university and where a student is not applying to university, they will receive guidance on career pathways. - Provision and information of opportunities for work experience, traineeships and apprenticeships based on individual interests in the process of promoting the understanding and the experiences of the world of work. - Access to the Careers Hub, a school-based platform for promoting and teaching careers education.